A survivor of conversion therapy, Justin Utley still bears the Scars

 Everyday.
 Its not something easily gotten over if you’ve bought into it like I had.
 It was presented as the only option to me, along with using all too familiar religion-based fear tactics that if I didn’t do exactly as I was instructed, I would lose the chance to be with my family in the afterlife.
 The medications I was put on for supposed PTSD from the sexual trauma I experienced as a child – which I hadn’t – have lasting repercussions.

-How do you hope that people feel when listening to Survivors?
+How do you hope that people feel when listening to your music?